cdr-stats/cdr-stats/docs/source/configuration-file.rst

         ...
     )

-tells Django which applications (custom and external) to use in your project.
+Tells Django which applications (custom and external) to use in your project.
 The custom applications, ``cdr`` etc. are stored in the project folder along with these custom applications.

-.. _confifuration-country-reporting:
+.. _configuration-country-reporting:

 Country Reporting
 -----------------